 - In the meantime, mix all strawberry dressing ingredients in a blender.
 Blend for 30 seconds or until all the ingredients are well blended.
 Set aside in a small pitcher.

-- Fold in California strawberries and cilantro.
+- Fold in strawberries and cilantro.
 Serve cold over a bed of baby spinach leaves and drizzle strawberry dressing over plated quinoa salad.